microsoft/azuredevopslabs/labs/vstsextend/github/readme.md

 Teams can overcome this shortfall by using Visual Studio Team Services (VSTS) as a continuous integration platform for GitHub.

+### What's covered in this lab

 In this hands-on lab, we will introduce you to open source DevOps using **GitHub, Visual Studio Team Services** and **Azure**.
 You will learn how to deploy an **ASP.Net** application to Azure App Service using CI/CD pipeline in Visual Studio Team Services with code repository in GitHub.We will cover the following steps:

 * Forking project repository to your GitHub account
 * Linking GitHub account to VSTS